 If you are unable to or uncomfortable worshiping in-person, you are invited to worship online in our Live Stream, which is simultateously broadcast on:

 Our weekly worship service is held on Sunday mornings at 11 a.m.
 Following the traditional format of the United Methodist Church, we worship through music, prayer, scripture reading and an uplifting message provided by Pastor Jasmine.
 The service features music played on our organ and piano, with singing led by the Atlanta First Worship Team.
 Every service begins with the chiming of the hour by our historic bell.

 On the first Sunday of each month we partake the Sacrament of Holy Communion.
 This sacred breaking of bread reenacts the Last Supper, a pivotal moment in Jesus' ministry with his Disciples.
 Through the words spoken and the consumption of the sanctified bread and juice, we admit our sins, and reaffirm our faith in Jesus and the miracle of his resurrection.

-For a more complete worship experience, we invite you to attend one of our Sunday School classes that meet at 9:45 am Sunday mornings.
+For a more complete worship experience, we invite you to attend our online Sunday School class that meets at 9:30 am Sunday mornings.

-For a more information about worship at Atlanta First, please contact Pastor Robert H. McMichael, III our Assistant Pastor of Worship Arts and Mission Ministries.
+For a more information about worship at Atlanta First, please contact our Worship Team at email@example.com.